Index

 - Whilst caring for an ill, elderly or disabled relative or friend can be rewarding, it can be a difficult experience without the right support.

-- Census 2021 showed that whilst there are proportionally fewer Hull residents providing care than compared with the region or England as a whole, the Hull residents who do provide care do so for more hours per week.
+- Whilst there are proportionally fewer Hull residents providing care than compared with the region or England as a whole, the Hull residents who do provide care do so for more hours per week.

-- Census 2021 took place during the COVID-19 pandemic and may account for the decrease in the percentage and number of unpaid carers in Hull since the last census in 2011.
+- The 2021 Census took place during the COVID-19 pandemic and may account for the decrease in the percentage and number of unpaid carers in Hull since the last census in 2011.

 - There is no up-to-date information on young carers, but in the local survey there was a strong association with deprivation and age with younger secondary school pupils and young people living in the most deprived areas of Hull more likely to state that they looked after an ill or disabled relative or elderly grandparents.